ResearchObject/ro-crate-py/README.md

   --help                Show this message and exit.
 ```

 The command acts on the current directory, unless the `-c` option is specified.
-The metadata file is added (overwritten if present) to the directory at the top-level, turning it into an RO-Crate.
+The metadata file is added (overwritten if present) to the directory at the top level, turning it into an RO-Crate.

 ### Adding items to the crate

-The `rocrate add` command allows to add workflows and other entity types (currently [testing-related metadata](https://github.com/crs4/life_monitor/wiki/Workflow-Testing-RO-Crate)) to an RO-Crate:
+The `rocrate add` command allows to add workflows and other entity types (currently [testing-related metadata](https://crs4.github.io/life_monitor/workflow_testing_ro_crate)) to an RO-Crate:

 ```console
 $ rocrate add --help